moin19-07/Virat-Kohli-Test-Performance-Dashboard-2011-2024-/README.md

 ## Purpose
 This project was created to showcase the capabilities of Excel for data analysis and visualization, using cricket statistics as the subject.
 It serves as a valuable resource for cricket enthusiasts and data analysts alike.

-## Future Improvements
-- Add more interactive features using VBA.
-- Extend the analysis to include other formats (ODIs, T20s).
-- Automate data updates using web scraping or APIs.

 ## Acknowledgments
 Special thanks to ESPN Cricinfo for providing comprehensive cricket statistics.

-## License
-This project is licensed under the MIT License.